opendocsg/slw-judgments-backfill/2010_SGHC_18/report.md

 22     It is well settled and not in dispute that the burden of proof is on the plaintiff to satisfy all the jurisdictional requirements laid down in s 4(4) of the HCAJA in order to successfully invoke the admiralty jurisdiction against the _Catur Samudra_ : see _The Maritime Trader_ [1981] 2 Lloyd’s Rep 153 (“ _The Maritime Trader_ ”) at 157 and _The Andres Bonifacio_ [1991] 2 MLJ 371 (“ _The Andres Bonifacio”)_.

-23     It is also trite that the plaintiff must satisfy the burden of proof on a balance of probabilities: see _The Aventicum_ [1978] 1 Lloyd’s Rep 184 at 190 and _The Alexandrea_ [2002] 3 SLR 56 at [18].
+23     It is also trite that the plaintiff must satisfy the burden of proof on a balance of probabilities: see _The Aventicum_ [1978] 1 Lloyd’s Rep 184 at 190 and _The Alexandrea_ <span class="citation">[2002] 3 SLR 56</span> at [18].
 Equally, it is not in dispute that the question of admiralty jurisdiction must be decided based on the affidavit evidence before the court and should not be tried as an issue (save for exceptional circumstances which do not apply here):

  (a)